Indian police investigate ‘fake degrees’ of government employees

 Source: iStock/Pranay Chandra Singh

 A state police special operations group is investigating certifications issued by Rajasthan’s Om Prakash Jogender Singh (OPJS) University, including allegedly fake and backdated ones, according to The Times of India.
-Since it opened in 2013, the university has handed out over 43,000 degrees.
+Since it opened in 2013, the university has handed out more than 43,000 degrees.

 Police arrested the university’s founder and owner, Joginder Singh Dalal, on 5 July after he was linked to an inquiry into alleged paper leaks and malpractice in university entrance exams.